ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/fluentform/readme.txt

 == AI Form Builder ==
 Say hello to Free AI Form Builder!
 Fluent Forms AI Form Builder simplifies and speeds up form creation.
 Just describe your needs to generate effective forms with all necessary fields.

+**Data & Privacy:** The AI Form Builder relies on a hosted external service (ai.fluentforms.com) to generate your form.
+When you use this feature, the form description you enter along with your site URL and site title are sent to that service to build the form structure.
+Anonymous, aggregated usage data — such as the resulting form type and the field types generated — may be retained to help us improve the feature.
+Your visitors' form submissions are never sent.
+By using the AI Form Builder you consent to this data transfer.
+Learn more in our [Privacy Policy](https://fluentforms.com/privacy-policy/).

 == Accept Payments with Stripe ==
 Fluent Forms 6.0 now offers payment fields to free users, allowing Stripe payments for events, donations, or sales with a 1.9% transaction fee.
 Recurring payments are also included via the Subscription field.
 Pro removes the 1.9% fee, leaving only Stripe's charges.